Ditectrev/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You are a developer at your company.
 You need to edit the workflows for an existing Logic App.
-What should you use? [???]
+What should you use?

-- [ ] the Enterprise Integration Pack (EIP).
+- [ ] The Enterprise Integration Pack (EIP).
-- [ ] the Logic App Code View.
+- [ ] The Logic App Code View.
-- [ ] the API Connections.
+- [ ] The API Connections.
-- [ ] the Logic Apps Designer.
+- [x] The Logic Apps Designer.

 **[⬆ Back to Top](#table-of-contents)**